jasonbot/weblog/content/weblog/new-features-better-code.md

 +++

 # Introduction
-In the time I've been at Easypost, we've been putting continuous effort into making sure our code stays up-to-date to make sure we keep ahead of potential security and support issues, as well as to make our code easier to read, write and maintain as the Python language continues to mature.
+In the time I've been at EasyPost, we've been putting continuous effort into making sure our code stays up-to-date to make sure we keep ahead of potential security and support issues, as well as to make our code easier to read, write and maintain as the Python language continues to mature.

 # Black
 The [Black code formatter](https://black.readthedocs.io/en/stable/) is a few years old now and [officially hosted by the PSF](https://github.com/psf/black).
 It follows the vein of [Gofmt](https://go.dev/blog/gofmt) (or, to a lesser degree, [Prettier](https://prettier.io/docs/en/index.html)) by being "opinionated" and having a reasonable set of defaults and few, if any, knobs that can be tweaked.